Ed Carpenter (racing driver): USAC Silver Crown Series

 Carpenter competed in the United States Auto Club#USAC Silver Crown Series in 2000.
-Carpenter originally competed for former Indy car driver George Snider in car No. 111 at the season-opening Copper World Classic at Phoenix International Raceway; Carpenter finished in 9th place to claim the Rookie of the Race award.
+Carpenter originally competed for former Indy car driver George Snider in car No. 111 at the season-opening Copper World Classic at Phoenix International Raceway; Carpenter finished in ninth place to claim the Rookie of the Race award.
 Carpenter started driving for George Snider's relative Debbie Snider in the No. 7 Chevrolet-powered Beast, with George Snider and Jimmy Sills acting as mentors to him and giving him advice about tracks.
-Carpenter had a best finish of 6th in the Southern Illinoisan 100 at the DuQuoin State Fairgrounds Racetrack.
+Carpenter had a best finish of sixth in the Southern Illinoisan 100 at the DuQuoin State Fairgrounds Racetrack.
 Carpenter started on the pole position in the A. J. Foyt's True Value Hulman Hoosier Hundred at the Indiana State Fairgrounds Speedway, the series' most prestigious race.
-Carpenter led the first 80 laps before crashing and finishing in 20th place.
-Carpenter also won the Rookie of the Race award at Nazareth Speedway with a 7th-place finish.
-Carpenter finished 12th in the final point standings.
+Carpenter led the first eighty laps before crashing and finishing in twentieth place.
+Carpenter also won the Rookie of the Race award at Nazareth Speedway with a seventh-place finish.
+Carpenter finished twelfth in the final point standings.
 In 2001 Carpenter returned to drive for George Snider in the No. 11 – numbered 111 at Gateway International Raceway – car.
 Carpenter's best finish was sixth at the Coca-Cola 100 at Indianapolis Raceway Park, and he finished ninth in the final point standings.

 In 2002 Carpenter drove the No. 44 Sinden Racing car.
-At the season-opening Little Trees 100 at Phoenix, Carpenter started 2nd and finished 21st after suffering an engine failure after 85 laps.
-Carpenter also drove for Hoffman Auto Racing in the No. 69 Dynamics car at the Golden Hoosier Hundred at the Indiana State Fairgrounds Speedway – starting 17th and finishing 24th due to a crash after 59 laps – and the No. 67 Zarounian car at the Ted Horn 100 at the DuQuoin State Fairgrounds Racetrack; Carpenter started from pole position and finished 25th due to an accident after 58 laps.
-Carpenter's best finish of the season was at the Dominic's of New York 100 at Richmond International Raceway where he started 7th and finished 2nd, leading for 12 laps.
+At the season-opening Little Trees 100 at Phoenix, Carpenter started second and finished 21st after suffering an engine failure after 85 laps.
+Carpenter also drove for Hoffman Auto Racing in the No. 69 Dynamics car at the Golden Hoosier Hundred at the Indiana State Fairgrounds Speedway – starting seventeenth and finishing 24th due to a crash after 59 laps – and the No. 67 Zarounian car at the Ted Horn 100 at the DuQuoin State Fairgrounds Racetrack; Carpenter started from pole position and finished 25th due to an accident after 58 laps.
+Carpenter's best finish of the season was at the Dominic's of New York 100 at Richmond International Raceway where he started seventh and finished second, leading for twelve laps.
 Carpenter finished the season ranked 22nd in the final point standings.
 For 2003 Carpenter again drove for Hoffman Auto Racing in the No. 69 Dynamics car.
-Carpenter's best finish of 3rd place came at the Dominic's of New York 100 at Richmond after starting 10th.
+Carpenter's best finish of 3rd place came at the Dominic's of New York 100 at Richmond after starting tenth.
 Carpenter finished 35th in the final point standings.